timunie/Ava-ApiTests/website/docs/T_Avalonia_Skia_Helpers_DrawingContextHelper.md

 </tr>
 <tr>
 <td><a href="M_Avalonia_Skia_Helpers_DrawingContextHelper_WrapSkiaCanvas">WrapSkiaCanvas(SKCanvas, Vector)</a></td>
-<td>Wrap Skia canvas in drawing context so we can use Avalonia api to render to external skia canvas this is useful in scenarios where canvas is not controlled by application, but received from another non avalonia api like: SKCanvas canvas = SKDocument.BeginPage(...);</td>
+<td>Wrap Skia canvas in drawing context so we can use Avalonia api to render to external skia canvas this is useful in scenarios where canvas is not controlled by application, but received from another non avalonia api like: SKCanvas canvas = SKDocument.BeginPage(...);<br /><Tag type="is-info">Unstable.</Tag></td>
 </tr>
 </table>